Government failure: Economic crowding out

 Crowding out is when the government over corrects the market failure leading to the displacement of the private sector investment.
 This involves an excess amount of spending in the public sector, excess increase in interest rates or excess increase in taxes all of which will decrease the public sectors borrowing demand from banks.
 This whole situation forces inefficiencies in the private sector and therefore shrinks, causing a market failure from a government failure.

 Regulatory

 Regulatory arbitrage is a regulated institution's taking advantage of the difference between its real (or economic) risk and the regulatory position.

 Regulatory capture is the co-opting of regulatory agencies by members of or the entire regulated industry.
 Rent seeking and rational ignorance are two of the mechanisms which allow this to happen.
-Rent seeking and rational ignorance are two of the mechanisms which allow this to happen.
 Rent extraction positively correlates with government size even in stable democracies with high income, robust rule of law mechanisms, transparency, and media freedom.

 Regulatory risk is the risk faced by private-sector firms that regulatory changes will hurt their business.